-What to Wear when Travelling in Australia
+What to Wear When Travelling In Australia

 Jeans & T-shirt.
 Skirt & blouse.
 Technical pants & T-Shirts.
 What shall I wear?
 An obvious question we all ask ourselves all the times before packing.
 What to wear when when travelling in Australia is challenging, especially for the first time traveller, who does not know much about the country and its environment.

 Travelling around Australia means crossing different climate zones with varying conditions of weather and temperatures.
-You can be travelling from desertic areas of the Australian Outback with hot and dry weather to the mild Mediterranean climate of the South-West regions, too hot and humid areas of the Tropical North.
+You can be travelling from desertic areas of theAustralian Outback with hot and dry weather to the mild Mediterranean climate of the South-West regions, too hot and humid areas of the Tropical North.

-And this happens within a few hours flight.
-To enjoy Australia’s great outdoors and its diverse environment, you have to be active and quickly adjust to weather changes.
+And this happens within a few hours of flight.
+To enjoy Australia’s great outdoors and diverse environment, you must be active and quickly adjust to weather changes.
 And the weather can suddenly change in Australia with big temps drop overnight.
-So it’s good to be prepared and know when it’s the best time to visit Australia and pack efficiently.

 How to choose what to wear in Australia for travel